 Step 5 – Selection Testing

-Another significant decision in the selection procedure contains candidate testing and the types of tests to use.
+Another significant decision in the selection process contains candidate testing and the types of tests to use.
 An analysis is a normalize objective measure of an individual’s behaviour, actions or attitude.
-It is standardised as the way the test is performed, the situation in which the test is executed and the way the person scores are evaluated are evenly applied.
+It is standardized as the way the test is performed, the situation in which the test is executed and the way the person scores are evaluated are evenly applied.

 It seeks to measure person differences in a scientific way, offering very little room for personal bias and interpretation.
-From many years, employment tests have not only acquired significance, although a certain amount of trust in employment decisions.
+For many years, employment tests have not only acquired significance, although a certain amount of trust in employment decisions.
 As they try to determine how well a candidate meets job requirement impartially.
 Large companies do not wait to spend their time and money on selection testing in a big way.

 Step 6 – Selection Interview